Manifestly/manifestly.github.io/source/2014-10-20-our-weekly-review-checklist.html.markdown

 title: Our Weekly Review Checklist
 date: 2014-10-20 22:12 UTC
 tags: checklist, weekly review, recurring checklists
+layout: article
 ---

-# Our Weekly Review Checklist
 <b>Recurring Processes</b>, that's where it's at for checklists.
-At Manifestly, we have a Weekly Review process to keep track of where we are at, as a company.
-Of course, this is a <a href="https://www.manifest.ly/public/checklists/8d29833cdfdd634b41623c2e5abf511b">Weekly Review Checklist</a>.
+At Manifestly, we have a Weekly Review process to keep track of how we are doing as a company.
+Of course, this is a <a href="https://www.manifest.ly/public/checklists/8d29833cdfdd634b41623c2e5abf511b">Weekly Review Checklist</a> and we've made it available to everyone.

+READMORE

-If you'd like to see or use the checklist we use each Monday for our Weekly Review, we've published it publicly <a href="https://www.manifest.ly/public/checklists/8d29833cdfdd634b41623c2e5abf511b">here</a>.
+If you'd like to see or use the checklist we use each Monday for our Weekly Review, <b>we've published it</b> publicly <a href="https://www.manifest.ly/public/checklists/8d29833cdfdd634b41623c2e5abf511b">here</a>.

 The basics steps of our checklist (which <a href="https://www.manifest.ly/public/checklists/8d29833cdfdd634b41623c2e5abf511b">you can copy</a>) are: